mercadopago/devsite-docs/guides/in-person-payments/integration-api/integration.en.md

 Next, you will need to create an application to obtain the credentials.
 It's easy, we’ll tell you how to do it:

 1. Access [Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/applications).
-2. Within the **Your applications** section, click on the "+" symbol to create your first application, or choose "Create new application" if you already have others.
+2. Within the **Your applications** section, click on the "+" symbol to create your first application, or select "Create new application" if you already have others.
 3. Give your applications a name in order to easily find it later.
-4 Select "Mercado Pago Point" as the product you are going to integrate.
+4. Select "Mercado Pago Point" as the product you are going to integrate.
 5. Accept our Terms and Conditions.

 ¡And you’re done!